Sulęcin County

 Sulęcin County (powiat sulęciński) is a unit of territorial administration and local government (powiat) in Lubusz Voivodeship, western Poland.
 It came into being on January 1, 1999, as a result of the Polish local government reforms passed in 1998.
 Its administrative seat and largest town is Sulęcin, which lies 33 km south of Gorzów Wielkopolski and 63 km north-west of Zielona Góra.
 The county also contains the towns of Torzym, lying 16 km south of Sulęcin, and Lubniewice, 12 km north-east of Sulęcin.

 The county covers an area of 1177.43 km2.
 As of 2019 its total population is 35,238, out of which the population of Sulęcin is 10,117, that of Torzym is 2,526, that of Lubniewice is 2,059, and the rural population is 20,536.

 Neighbouring counties

-Sulęcin County is bordered by Gorzów County to the north, Międzyrzecz County to the east, Świebodzin County to the south-east, Krosno Odrzańskie County to the south and Słubice County to the west.
+Sulęcin County is bordered by Gorzów County to the north, Międzyrzecz County to the east, Świebodzin County to the south-east, Krosno County to the south and Słubice County to the west.